-Message exchange can be used in import (import customs declarations), in export (export customs declarations), in declaring the entry and exit of goods, in transit (T1 and T2 transit declarations and electronic TIR Carnet declarations), in Åland tax border declarations and in statistics declarations concerning intra-EU trade.
+Message exchange can be used in import (import customs declarations), in export (export customs declarations), in declaring the entry and exit of goods, in transit (T1 and T2 transit declarations and electronic TIR Carnet declarations), for declarations for customs warehousing, for Åland tax border declarations and for statistics declarations concerning intra-EU trade.

 Requirements for message exchange:

 - Data communication links for transmitting messages.

 - Software for creating and sending declarations to the various systems of Customs.